ros2-gbp/rcl-release/QUALITY_DECLARATION.md

 ### Public API Documentation [3.ii]

 `rcl` has embedded API documentation and it is generated using doxygen.
-Currently, its eloquent version is hosted [here](http://docs.ros2.org/eloquent/api/rcl/).
-Latest version has to be generated before considering this item fully resolved.
+Currently, its latest version is hosted [here](http://docs.ros2.org/foxy/api/rcl/).

 New additions to the public API require documentation before being added.